BalajiLeninrajan/htn-take-home/README.md

   - No CI/CD setup.
   - Having all the endpoints in the same file.
   - Subpar input validation.
-- It looks like I spend a lot of time on the project but I was on and off of trains for most of it, hence the sporadic commits :).
+- It looks like I spent a lot of time on the project but I was on and off of trains for most of it, hence the sporadic commits :).

 ## API